Current views on various topics

 Eating Meat [confidence: likely]

 Eating meat is likely wrong.
-I believe animals are capable of suffering, and that killing sentient beings is wrong.
+I believe animals are capable of suffering.

 I think most people also believe this, but do not confront the question.
 For example, most people would presumably prefer a painless method of killing cows were used over a drawn out pain-inducing one, showing that they believe cows do suffer.